Corruption at FIFA: 25 criminal cases and a prosecutor in hot water

 There remain around 20 criminal cases which are still pending.
 The most advanced amongst them is the case against Valcke, al-Khelaïfi and a third man.
 The prosecutor’s office has lodged an indictment for corruption, unfair management, and title fraud.
 The case is scheduled to begin in the federal criminal court on September 14.

-One part of the investigation against former FIFA President Blatter was closed by the prosecutor’s office.
+One part of the investigation against former FIFA President Blatter related to alleged mismanagement of TV broadcasting rights was reportedly closed by the prosecutor’s officeexternal link.
 Investigations into the CHF2 million paid to Platini are continuing.

 Justified delays?end of infobox